TuringLang/TuringCallbacks.jl/docs/src/index.md

 ```

 ## Visualizing sampling on-the-fly
-`TensorBoardCallback` is a wrapper around `TensorBoardLogger.TBLogger` which can be used to create a `callback` compatible with `Turing.sample`.
+`TensorBoardCallback` is a wrapper around `TensorBoardLogger.AbstractLogger` which can be used to create a `callback` compatible with `Turing.sample`.

 To actually visualize the results of the logging, you need to have installed `tensorboard` in Python.
 If you do not have `tensorboard` installed,
 it should hopefully be sufficient to just run